teekachu/ProjectPet/README.md

 # ProjectPet

 ***
+NOTE:
-Disclaimer: I worked on this project for the first time in August 2020, which is about ~3 months after I started teaching myself Swift.
+I worked on this project for the first time in August 2020, which is about ~3 months after I started teaching myself Swift.
 Several months later, I decided to re-do this project and see what I would do differently.
 This repo contains the Old version(August 2020) and new version(Feb 2021).
 Both app contains the same functionalities.
 ***

-Why:
+WHY:
 Simple project created for a small veterinary clinic.
 The application allow their users to contact them easily and are able to provide information in return about their pets.
 ***

-What:
+WHAT:
 - Fetch the config.json file to check for chat and call feature availability and work hours.
 - Show different alert as well as disable call, chat buttons accordingly if outside of work ours.
 - Fetch the pets.json for pet information to display on the screen